Model-free Analysis of Dynamic Trading Strategies

-We illustrate the flexibility of this approach in an example based on financial data. \begin{example}[Pairs trading] {\em Pairs trading \cite{pairs,gatev2006} is a trading strategy based on identifying a stationary linear combination of two stock prices and using this linear combination as a trading signal for generating buy/sell transactions in the pair.
-In most applications the signal is then modeled as an AR(1)/ Ornstein-Uhlenbeck process \cite{leung2015,pairs}.
+Pairs trading \cite{pairs,gatev2006} is a trading strategy based on identifying a stationary linear combination of two stock prices and using this linear combination as a trading signal for generating buy/sell transactions in the pair.
+In most applications the signal is then modeled as an AR(1)/Ornstein-Uhlenbeck process \cite{leung2015,pairs}.
 However, such model-based methods usually rely on strong (and often unrealistic) model assumptions hence may suffer from potential financial losses.

 We illustrate the limitation of model-based methods with the empirical distributions of two pairs trading signals, both of which are recognized to have co-movements.

 The first pairs trading signal is constructed with CocaCola (KO) and PepsiCola (PEP) and the second one is constructed with two ETFs ProShares Short S\&P500 (SH) and ProShares UltraShort S\&P500 (SDS).
 In both examples, as we shall see below, we observe poor performance of the fitted Ornstein-Uhlenbeck process by comparing the empirical distributions with the real pairs trading signals.

-As an example, we use second-by-second NYSE price records of CocaCola (KO) and PepsiCola (PEP) shares during trading hours 10:00AM-4:00PM for the period 07/01/2013 - 07/01/2020 to construct a pair-trading signal.
-Denote ${\rm PEP}(t)$ (resp. ${\rm CO}(t)$) the mid-price of the first stock (resp. the second stock) of the pairs trading strategy.
-The signal is constructed as $S_{t}:={\rm PEP}(t) - a_t \,{\rm CO}(t)$ where the coefficient $a_t$ is piece-wise constant, updated on each trading day by an ordinary least square regression of ${\rm PEP}(\cdot)$ on ${\rm CO}(\cdot)$ over the previous $5$ days.
+We use second-by-second NYSE price records of KO, PEP, SH, SDS shares during trading hours 09:30AM-4:00PM for the period 07/01/2013 - 07/01/2020 to construct pair-trading signals.
+Denote $P_1(t)$ (resp. $P_2(t)$) the mid-price of the first stock (resp. the second stock) of the pairs trading strategy.
+The signal is constructed as $S_{t}:=P_1(t) - a_t \,P_2(t)+b_t$ where the coefficients $a_t$ and $b_t$ piece-wise constant, updated on each trading day by an ordinary least square regression of $P_1(\cdot)$ on $P_2(\cdot)$ over the previous $5$ days.